Thought-Tank/one-click-netlify-ThoughtTank/site/content/flow/index.md

 ### Implicit Connections by Keywords

 The table below lists notes with missing keywords.
-Detecting elated notes heavily depend on keywords.
+Detecting related notes heavily depend on keywords.
 So If you do not list keywords, we cannot find related notes.

 {{< flow/missing-keywords >}}